wiris/html-integrations/scripts/services/README.md

 Replaces the default services that point to the Wiris service with local services (PHP, Java, ASPX, etc.), builds it and copies the given folder to output/ in the root of the monorepo with the appropriate name for the tech it uses.
 Then, undoes the replacement in the original folder.

+This script also checks whether te file that is going to be replaced is a symbolic link or not and acts differently in each case.
+This is related to the way the sources of the TinyMCE plugins are stored.
+To know more, read `packages/mathtype-tinymce/README.md`.

 ### `techs.json`

 List of metadata related to each backend technology.